danilisimussama/general-analysis-of-the-consequences-of-aircraft-crashes/README.md

-## Analytical study of the consequences of aviation accidents
+## Analysis of the consequences of aircraft crashes
 ### Purpose of the study
 The purpose of the project is to assess the distribution of fatalities and injuries by aircraft category and to compare key metrics between these categories.
 The results are presented in tables and graphs.
 ### Methodology and structure of the analysis